 here $|\nabla |=(-\Delta)^{\frac{1}{2}}$.
 Then system \eqref{cvs} admits a unique global classical solution $(\tilde{\rho}, u, F)$ and holds that,

 here $ 0< s_0< \frac{1}{2}$ is some positive constant. \end{theorem}

 \begin{remark} In Theorem \ref{thm1}, we only assume that initial data has small disturbance near the equilibrium state.
-Without any structure assumption, we can derive strongly dissipation of velocity filed like before.
+Without any structure assumption, we can still derive strong dissipation of velocity filed like before.
 However, for the deformation tensor $F$, we only obtain the uniform bound of high frequency part.
-An interesting and arduous question is, whether the low frequency part of $F$ admits uniform bound under this general initial data.
-Moreover, whether we can expect any decay information for the deformation tensor or not. \end{remark}
+An interesting and arduous question is, whether the low frequency part of $F$ admits uniform bound with such general initial data.
+Moreover, whether we can expect decay information for the deformation tensor or not. \end{remark}